 Factors That Influence Conformity

-- Personal characteristics: Individual factors such as a person’s overall personality and their goals can affect the degree to which they conform.
+- Personal characteristics: Individual factors such as a person’s overall personality and goals can affect the degree to which they conform.

 - Situational factors: When people encounter situations where expectations are unclear or ambiguous, they may be more likely to look to others for information about what they should do and how they should behave.